 We take a practice test so I can gauge what I need to review.
 Sometimes, I review their/there and its/it’s.
 Sometimes the concepts are more advanced – understanding the best transitions or organizing sentences in a paragraph.
 I try to set the students up to succeed.
 This allows them to be encouraged, makes test prep more achievable, and prevents them from quitting because they never see growth.

 I don’t teach grammar in isolation.
 However, I do scaffold the concepts according to what is outlined in this post.
+And I do find direct instruction valuable.
 As we explore each grammar concept, we analyze examples from literature and practice utilizing them in our writing.

 Ultimately, figuring out how to sequence grammar instruction is a process of trial and error, but we are educators.
 It’s always beneficial to put our heads together and share triumphs and failures, working together to better our instruction for our students’ benefit and growth.
 If you have ideas for sequencing grammar instruction in general or for test prep purposes, please leave us a comment.
 Let’s do this together.